gsscoder/pickall/README.md

 PickAll is primarily designed to collect a limited amount of results (possibly the more relavant) from different sources and process these in a chain of steps.
 Results are essentially URLs and descriptions, but more data can be handled.

+## Documentation

+An initial draft is available on project [Wiki](https://github.com/gsscoder/pickall/wiki).

 ## Install via NuGet

 ```sh